-We use outcome indicators to monitor our city over time, which provides information on trends that may influence our performance, including those outside our control.
-We do not set targets for outcome indicators though we have a desired trend direction.
+We use outcome indicators to monitor our city over time, which provides information on trends that may influence our performance including, those outside our control.
+We do not set targets for Outcome indicators though we have a desired trend direction.
 Of the 36 outcome indicators we monitor, 10 were trending in the desired direction and two had adverse trends.
-For details see pages 120 to 122.
+For details see pages X to X.

-Ŋ 7 Total 3.1 Whakatairanga tāone - City promotions and business support 2 24 10 36

-COVID-19 had a significant impact on many of the indicators in this area, with many marked no trend because the data is significantly non-comparable to previous years.
+Ø $\bigcirc$ $\bigtriangledown$ Total Commentary 3.1 Whakatairanga tāone - City promotions and business support 2 24 10 36 COVID-19 had a significant impact on many of the indicators in this area, with many marked no trend because the data is significantly non- comparable to previous years.
 Some of the positive trends are also based on data up to the end of 2019 so are yet to show the impact of the pandemic.

-We use performance measures to track how well we are delivering services against targets as set out in the 10-year and Annual Plans.
-The detailed results of Key Performance Indicators are listed in Chapter 9 of this section, see page 140.
-This page includes data for the last three years to show trends and include variances explanations for relevant areas where targets have been exceeded or not met.
+We use performance measures to track how well we are delivering services against targets as set out in the 10-year and annual plans.
+The detailed results of Key Performance Indicators are listed in Chapter 9 of this section, see pages x to x.
+These pages include data for the last three years to show trends and include variances explanations for relevant areas where target have been exceeded or not met.

-3 Whanaketanga ōhanga Economic development total 3 or 30% 5 or 50% 2 or 20% 10 or 100% COVID-19 resulted in closure of venues and cancellation of events that meant three targets could not be achieved.
+× Not met Within 10% Exceeded Total Commentary 3.1 Whakatairanga tāone - City promotions and business support 3 5 2 10 COVID-19 resulted in closure of venues and cancellation of events that meant three targets could not be achieved.
 Additional support to businesses in response to COVID-19 saw one target exceeded and another had an understated target.
-3.1 Whakatairanga tāone City promotions and business support 3 5 2 10 × Not met Within 10% !
-Exceeded Total
+3 Whanaketanga ōhanga - Economic development total 30% 50% 20% 10

-WellingtonNZ Business Response Team
+Spotlight on - WellingtonNZ Business Response Team